ganrad/oci-ai-services/oci-ai-ad-uad/README.md

       This example along with the sample data set showcases how OCI Anomaly Detection Service automatically infers upper and lower bounds for a given data set that contains no seasonal or cyclic patterns and trains a model to detect values (point anomalies) that fall outside the nominal range.

-      Feel free to choose any data set from Section [2] to train your model, understand the data pattern, run inference and verify test results.
-By following the steps in this tutorial, you can also use your own data set to train a model and detect anomalies.
+      Readers can review and select any data set from Section [2] to train an AD model, understand the data pattern, run inference and verify test results.
+Readers can also use their own training and inference data sets.

       Click on the hamburger icon on the top left and then click on **Storage** in the display menu.
 See screenshot below.